Individual Short Term Disability Insurance

 Self-employed Disability Insurance Rate Factors

-Because you are self-employed, especially if you’re a sole proprietor with no employees, you may not issue yourself a pay check, so it’s vitally important that you keep detailed records of your income.
-Should you need to file a claim, you’ll be able to provide the documentation your short-term disability insurance company will require.
+If you are self-employed, especially as a sole proprietor with no employees, you may not issue yourself a pay check, so it’s vitally important that you keep detailed records of your income.
+Should you need to file a claim, you’ll be able to provide the documentation your short-term disability coverage company will require.

 Your premiums for a short-term disability insurance will depend on several factors.
 Typically, a short-term disability policy pays benefits for a set time period, such as one to two years.
 The longer the benefit period you select, the higher your premium will be.